Apgoldberg1/Dex-Net-5.0/README.md

 ![training with and without angle and z distance comparison](README_images/AngleNoAnglePlot.png)

-*Training on the Dex-Net 3.0 dataset with or without the gripper approach angle and gripper z distance as inputs shows no clear change from our baseline (dex3_newaug) which receives both as input.*
+*Models trained on the Dex-Net 3.0 dataset with or without the gripper approach angle and gripper z distance as inputs show no clear change from our baseline (dex3_newaug) which receives both as input.*

 ## 📝 Citation
 Please cite this repo when using its code.